llalegg/rd-tasks/replit.md

 - July 11, 2025.
 Replaced TaskPanelContent with shared TaskDetails component in sidebar for consistency
 - July 11, 2025.
 Removed sort controls from Kanban board component (moved to top navigation)
 - July 11, 2025.
 Fixed search input spacing by increasing paddingLeft from 22px to 32px for proper icon clearance
+- July 11, 2025.
+Removed "no sort" option from dropdown, changed default sort to "deadline"
+- July 11, 2025.
+Made sort dropdown only visible in Kanban view with Priority and Deadline options only
+- July 11, 2025.
+Added tooltips to priority column in List view showing priority level names
+- July 11, 2025.
+Updated TaskSidebar header to match modal styling with simplified close button
 ```

 ## User Preferences